2003 Budweiser Shootout: After the race

 Earnhardt appeared in Victory Lane to celebrate his third victory at Daytona International Speedway.
 He earned $205,000 for the victory, and performed donuts in the infield grass in front of a crowd of 75,000 people.
 Earnhardt was unsure as to how he won the race, "There was so much happening the last two laps and there's so much going on in your mind.
 You're trying to watch who is running up on the top and who is running on the bottom and you're trying to get help from those guys and get pushes.
 But I stayed out front.
 That's a tough win."
 Gordon said of his second-place finish, "When Junior got up there, I didn't think he had enough momentum.
 Then everyone started battling for second and third and it got real crazy out there.
 After that, it was everyone getting what they could.
 He's so good at these restrictor plate races."
-Third-placed Kenseth said the night time conditions were instrumental in determining the race's final result since the track temperatures were cooler than they were during the day, "Being at night, all three lanes had grip.
+Third-placed Kenseth said that the night was instrumental in determining the race's outcome because the track temperatures were lower than during the day, "Being at night, all three lanes had grip.
 It was intense for us and good for the fans."

-Drivers held positive reviews of the updated car package.
-Wallace noted competitors could draft efficiently and that drivers could not pull away from each other, "My car handled pretty good the whole entire run.
+Drivers were pleased with the updated car package.
+Wallace observed that competitors could draft efficiently and that drivers could not pull away from each other, "My car handled pretty good the whole entire run.
 The cars, aerodynamically, stuck pretty tight.
 I feel real good about it."
-Harvick said the on-track competition resembled the initial races where cars had roof flaps installed on top of them to reduce top speeds, and he revealed there was a negligible difference in car handling, "That was pretty wild racing to tell you the truth.
+Harvick compared the on-track action to the early races, when cars had roof flaps added on top to lower top speeds, and he disclosed there was a negligible difference in car handling, "That was pretty wild racing to tell you the truth.
 (The cars) suck up really good.
 You could pass, you could push, you could shove.
 They get a lot better run than the other cars used to for some reason."
-Kenseth said he felt the package prevented 95 percent of the possible illegal modifications to the spoilers for the Daytona races, "Everybody used to roll the spoilers down as much as they could, everybody would cheat the templates as much as they could."
-Craven said of the driving observed during the event, "It was like a 2½-mile Martinsville.
+Kenseth felt that the package prevented 95 percent of possible illegal spoiler modifications for the Daytona races, "Everybody used to roll the spoilers down as much as they could, everybody would cheat the templates as much as they could."
+Craven said of the driving observed in the event, "It was like a 2½-mile Martinsville.
 It was perfect."
-The race took 58 minutes and four seconds to complete, and the margin of victory was 0.180 seconds.
+The race took 58 minutes and 4 seconds to complete, and the margin of victory was 0.180 seconds.